crisboarna/react-cv/README.md

 Website is hosted on `S3` accessed onl by `Cloudfront` CDN via `OIA`.
 You can view the [architectural diagram](#architectural-diagram) at the bottom of the page.

+`Lambda` runs a custom runtime Docker container based on Lambda NodeJS AL3 environment.
+This is done to ensure local and remote environments are identical.
-`Lambda` runs a headless Chrome browser via `Puppeteer` which loads the CV live page, uses Chrome inbuild PDF printing feature to generate PDF.
+This container runs a headless Chrome browser via `Puppeteer` which loads the CV live page at [https://cv.crisboarna.com](https://cv.crisboarna.com), uses Chrome inbuilt PDF printing feature to generate the PDF.

 This has the added benefit of
 1. Ensuring the PDF has selectable text that is extractable
 2. Has a standard rendering viewport that is not reliant on client

-During the CDK `Web` stack deployment, the above Lambda is called and via `Cloudformation` `Custom Resource` and places in S3 the generated PDF to be avaiable on-demand for download.
+During the CDK `Web` stack deployment, the above Lambda is called and via `Cloudformation` `Custom Resource` and places in S3 the generated PDF to be available on-demand for download to reduce download latency and reduce costs, having to invoke the Lambda only once.

 # Development
 **Languages and tools used**
+0. Docker
 1. Typescript
 2. AWS CDK
 3. ReactJS
 4. Webpack
 5. Nx Monorepo
-6. Localstack (optional)

-You can use `Localstack` for testing locally the PDF generation to S3.
+You can use `nx docker:run exporter` for testing locally the PDF generation to S3/local directory.

 **Testing**